skripteria/wn-site-search-plugin/README.md

 ## Settings

-You can manage all of this plugin's settings in the October CMS backend.
+You can manage all of this plugin's settings in the Winter CMS backend.

-### Rainlab.Pages
+### Winter.Pages

 No special configuration is required.

-### Rainlab.Blog
+### Winter.Blog

 Make sure you select your CMS page with the `blogPost` component as the `blog post page` in the backend settings.